Mohammed-basel/e-commerce/README.md

 ## Technologies Used:

 - **React:** Utilized for building a dynamic and responsive user interface.
+- **JavaScript:** Employed for client-side scripting and dynamic content rendering.
 - **HTML, Bootstrap, and CSS:** Ensured a visually appealing and consistent design throughout the website.

-- **JavaScript:** Employed for client-side scripting and dynamic content rendering.
+## View the Project:

+Explore the live version of the E-Commerce website [here](https://e-commerce-dyfe.onrender.com/).